saidach/AI_ML_Workshops/lab-6-Personalize_your_Recommendations/README.md

 Each of these modes allows multiple models of their type to be used, but each mode can only show one or two different models simultaneously - however, you can choose any configured model at any time.

 1. Login to the Django Administration site.
 This is at the same URL as the main application, but replace **/recommend** with **/admin** at the end of the URL, as shown previously in the CloudFormation Outputs panel.
-This will bring up the following screen, so login now with the credentials that you supplied when you ran the CloudFormation template:
+This will bring up the following screen, so login now with the credentials given by the lab instructor:

    ![](images/djangoAdmin.png)